 The roots of the Japanese language are a subject of heated debate among scholars.
 At first sight, it might seem like Japanese was somehow derived from Chinese: After all, they share the same writing system, right?
 Not quite.
-In this article, we’ll take a look at the writing system, grammar and pronunciation differences of these two languages (Japanese vs Chinese), and consider the difficulties that each language poses for learners.
+In this article, we’ll take a look at the writing system, grammar and pronunciation differences between these two languages (Japanese vs Chinese), and consider the difficulties that each language poses for learners.

 The adoption of Kanji (Chinese characters, called Hanzi in their language of origin) carried with it the adoption of some Chinese loanwords.
 And it’s also worth mentioning that Chinese cultural influence shaped Japan’s own culture.
 According to Columbia University’s Robert Oxman, “The Japanese consciously and deliberately borrow — in this instance from China.
 Then they create a cultural synthesis which is uniquely Japanese.”